 FOCUSED ION BEAM (FIB) MICROSCOPY

-This extremely versatile combination of sputtering, imaging, and analytical capabilities makes dual beam FIBs key componets of any world class nano-characterization facility.
+This extremely versatile combination of sputtering, imaging, and analytical capabilities makes dual-beam FIBs key components of any world class nano-characterization facility.

-CEMAS houses two dual beam FIBs: the Helios NanoLab 600, and the Nova Nanolab 600.
-Both are equipped with OmniProbe AutoProbe 200 in-situ lift out systems along with extremely high resolution electron columns powered by Field Emission Gun (FEG) electron sources.
-The Ga+ ion source on both microscopes can machine samples at a resolution down to 5nm.
+CEMAS houses two dual beam FIBs: the Helios NanoLab 600, and the Nova NanoLab 600.
+Both are equipped with OmniProbe AutoProbe 200 in-situ lift out systems along with extremely high resolution down to 5nm.
 Aside from TEM sample preparation capabilities, both microscopes are equipped with the "Slice and View" scripting package for 3-D reconstructions from serial sectioning (FIB-tomography).
 These kinds of cutting edge reconstruction tools are crucial for understanding the true 3-D morphology of today's engineering materials.